1.

 13.

 A 35-year-old male presents to see a Hematologist for an evaluation of a possible iron disorder.
 The patient has been had been having worsening fatigue over the past 6 months.
 He went to see his PCP who performs a workup.
 His CBC with Plt/Diff is largely unrevealing.
-Iron studies were abnormal.
+However, his iron studies were abnormal.
 His ferritin is elevated at 850 μg/L. His transferrin saturation is normal at 20%.
 The patient is sent to see a Hematologist.

 He has no signs of end organ damage to the heart, endocrine glands or joints.
 He has 4 siblings, 2 of whom have the same type of disorder.
 This patient likely has a mutation in which of the following genes?